 - a) Going off course/pattern.
 Commencing a performance without appropriate acknowledgement from the judge (or other starting protocol as defined by discipline) is considered going off course.
+New for 2025: Going off course/pattern will result in a technical elimination (TE) rather than a standard elimination (E).
 See the following discipline format sections for more information. - b) For all jumping disciplines, faults are assessed at four points per occurrence for knock downs and eight points per occurrence for disobediences.
 Please see USEF rules for Eventing (subchapter EV127) for the definitions of knock down and disobedience. - Horses are allotted no more than four knock downs per jumping phase/trip.
 A horse will be eliminated at the fifth knock down occurrence in one phase.
 Each occurrence of a knock down will be marked with a "K" on the horse's scorecard. - · Horses are allotted no more than two disobediences per jumping phase/trip.
 A horse will be eliminated at the third disobedience occurrence in one phase.
 Each occurrence of a disobedience will be marked with a "D" on the horse's scorecard.

-- Unlike previous years, faults for knock downs and disobediences are now assessed separately, and the two different fault types will not be combined in such a way that results in elimination. - c) Fall of rider
+- Faults for knock downs and disobediences are now assessed separately, and the two different fault types will not be combined in such a way that results in elimination. - c) Fall of rider